domapic/domapic-base/README.md

 		* params - Request parameters. `params.path` and `params.query`.
 		* body - Request body
 		* res - Allows to set custom headers and statusCode to response.
 Examples: `res.status(201)`, `res.header('location', '/api/books/new-book')`
 		* userData - If user is "logged in", The userData returned by the correspondant authentication method `verify` handler will be received in this property.
-When authentication is disabled because of `auth` or `authDisabled` options, this property will have the value `{user: 'anonymous'}`
 	* Returns:
 		* Can return a Promise.
 If rejected, the error will be mapped to a correspondant html error.
 If resolved, the resolved value will be returned as response body.
 		* If returns a value, the value will be returned as response body.